 Image data in CATMAID is referenced by stack mirrors, which belong to a particular stack.
 Stacks in turn are organized in projects.
 The data used by a stack mirror can have one of various types of data sources.
 A simple and often used source is a simple folder structure of tiled image data for each stack.
 To be accessible, a stack mirror's image base has to give access to such a folder from the web.
 Of course, stacks, stack mirrors and projects can be created by hand, but there is also an importing tool available in Django's admin interface.
-It can be found under Custom Views and is named Image data importer.
-For now, the importing tool only supports this standard data source.
+It can be found under Custom Views and is named Import projects and image stacks.